Race Eco Chain Forfeits ₹17.20 Crore as Warrant Holders Fail to Exercise Option

 *this image is generated using AI for illustrative purposes only.

-Race Eco Chain Limited has announced the forfeiture of subscription amounts totaling ₹17,20,40,000 from convertible warrants after all warrant holders failed to exercise their conversion option within the regulatory timeframe.
-The development affects 19,55,000 convertible warrants that were issued to 27 allottees on a preferential basis.
+Race Eco Chain Limited has officially announced the forfeiture of subscription amounts totaling ₹17,20,40,000 from convertible warrants after all 27 warrant holders failed to exercise their conversion option within the regulatory timeframe.
+The company informed both stock exchanges through an official board meeting outcome dated April 01, 2026, confirming that none of the allottees converted their warrants before the March 31, 2026 deadline.

-Warrant Issuance Details
+Warrant Issuance and Forfeiture Details

-The convertible warrants were originally allotted on October 01, 2024, at an issue price of ₹352.00 per warrant.
-The pricing structure included a warrant subscription price of ₹88.00 per warrant and a warrant exercise price of ₹264.00 per warrant.
-As per regulatory requirements, warrant holders paid 25% of the total issue price as an initial subscription amount at the time of allotment.
+The convertible warrants were originally allotted on October 01, 2024, at an issue price of ₹352.00 per warrant to 27 allottees on a preferential basis.
+The pricing structure included a warrant subscription price of ₹88.00 per warrant and a warrant exercise price of ₹264.00 per warrant, with warrant holders paying 25% of the total issue price as initial subscription amount.

 | Parameter: | Details |